-Parent Interest in Subsidiaries and Minority Interest
+Minority Interest and Parent Interest in Subsidiaries

 As presented in our Unaudited Condensed Consolidated Balance Sheet, minority interest represents third-party ownership interests in the net assets of our subsidiaries.
 For financial reporting purposes, the assets and liabilities of our majority owned subsidiaries are consolidated with those of our own, with any third-party ownership interest in such amounts presented as minority interest.
-We account for EPOLP's share of our subsidiaries' net assets and income as Parent interest in a manner similar to minority interest.
+We account for EPO's share of our subsidiaries' net assets as Parent interest in a manner similar to minority interest.
 See Note 9 for additional information.